sjentsch/lsjDocs/Ch17/Ch17_Epilogue_5.rst

 do data analysis.
-And if that really is your goal, you want to make sure that the skills you learn in your introductory stats class are naturally and cleanly extensible to the more complicated models that you need in real world data analysis.
+And if that really is your goal, you want to make sure that the skills you learn in your introductory stats class are naturally and cleanly extensible to the more complicated models that you need in real-world data analysis.
 You want to make sure that you learn to use the same tools that real data analysts use, so that you can learn to do what they do.
 And so yeah, okay, you are a beginner right now (or you were when you started this book), but that does not mean you should be